WislaCode

 Data Privacy in Open Banking: Safeguarding Trust and Ensuring Compliance

-• Transparency and Control: Provide customers with clear and concise information about how their data is used and empower them to easily manage their data-sharing preferences.
+• Transparency and Control: Provide customers with clear and concise information about how their data is used and empower them to manage their data‑sharing preferences with ease.

-• Data Minimization: Share only the data necessary to fulfill a specific service request, minimizing potential risks.
+• Data Minimisation: Share only the data necessary to fulfil a specific service request, minimising potential risks.

-• Robust Data Security Measures: Implement robust encryption, anonymization techniques, and secure data storage practices to safeguard customer information.
+• Robust Data Security Measures: Implement strong encryption, anonymisation techniques, and secure data storage practices to safeguard customer information.

 Compliance Requirements